9pasha/nodejs2022Q2-service/README.md

 ## Running application

 ```
-npm start
+docker-compose up
 ```

-After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+After starting the app on port (4000 as default) you can open PostMan and check API
-For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Testing